 header_checks = regexp:/etc/postfix/header_check

-And I created a
+And I created a file at

-/etc/postfix/header_check file with the following contents:
+/etc/postfix/header_check with the following contents:

 /^Content-Type:text\/plain;charset=utf-8; Content-Transfer-Encoding:base64/ REPLACE Content-Type:text/plain;charset=utf-8;